Guthrie Theater to reopen its doors

 Before the pandemic shutdown, the Guthrie annually drew about 350,000 patrons to its menu of shows, concerts and special events in the $125 million Jean Nouvel-designed riverfront edifice that it moved to in 2006.
 Some of those fans are brimming with anticipation.

-"It's certainly exciting to have them opening up," said longtime season-ticket holder Pauline Boss, an emeritus professor at the University of Minnesota and widow of the late sketch comedy impresario, Dudley Riggs.
+"It's certainly exciting to have them opening up," said longtime season-ticket holder Pauline Boss, an emeritus professor at the University of Minnesota and wife of the late sketch comedy impresario Dudley Riggs.
 They have been opening night subscribers of the Guthrie since the 1980s.

 "We moved to our condo home just a block away in 2015 and I can tell you that the Guthrie is the heart of the neighborhood and a beautiful place where friends gather and have a meal then go to a play," Boss said.
 "It's more than a cultural center — the Guthrie is a community center also."